Public Storage: Real Estate Investment Trust (REIT)

 According to Financial World, by 1989 the real estate limited partnership (RELP) market that Public Storage relied on for funding "all but vanished".
 A book by Public Storage Inc. said the Tax Reform Act of 1986 reduced the tax benefits of RELPs and was followed by "a tough time for real estate companies."
-In December 1990, five of its partnerships were converted to Real Estate Investment Trusts (REITs) in December.
+In December 1990, five of its partnerships were converted to REITs.
 It also began consolidating its partnerships and acquiring many of the companies in which it held an interest.

 Storage Equities was founded by Public Storage in 1980 to purchase self-storage facilities.
 It was one of 17 self-storage REITs owned in part by Public Storage.

 In 1995, PS Orangeco was created as a subsidiary, selling boxes, packaging, truck rentals, and other moving supplies.

 In 1995, Public Storage and its subsidiaries were merged with its self-storage REIT, Storage Equities, in a $679 million transaction, and re-structured as a single REIT called Public Storage Inc.

 In 1998, Public Storage acquired Storage Trust Realty in a $400 million transaction.

 2000-present

 In 2006, the company acquired Shurgard Storage Centers in a $5.5 billion transaction, acquiring 624 locations, including 141 in Europe.
 Public Storage had attempted to acquire the company in 2000 and again in 2005, but its offers were rejected.

+In 2007, a customer's belongings were auctioned for non-payment while he was serving the US military in Iraq.
+After receiving negative publicity, Public Storage apologized and gave him $8,000 as compensation for his sold belongings.

 In March 2010, the company acquired 30 locations from A-American Self Storage for $189 million.
 In December 2013, the company acquired a 44-property portfolio from Stor-All Storage for $430 million.
 In December 2020, the company acquired 36 properties containing 3.6 million net rentable square feet from Beyond Self Storage for $528 million.
 In April 2021, the company acquired the 48-property ezStorage portfolio, with properties in the Washington metropolitan area, for $1.8 billion.

 In December 2021, the company acquired All Storage, owner of 56 self-storage properties containing 7.5 million net rentable square feet primarily in the Dallas-Fort Worth market, for $1.5 billion.
 In February 2023, the company bid to acquire Life Storage but was outbid by Extra Space Storage.
 In September 2023, the company acquired Simply Self Storage, with 127 properties comprising 9 million rentable square feet, from affiliates of The Blackstone Group, for $2.2 billion.

-Controversies and legal issues

-Auctions of property after failure to pay rent

-The contents of a storage unit are put up for auction if the rental fees are not paid for sixty days.
-Although the TV show Storage Wars created increased interest in the auctions, most units do not contain anything of substantial economic value.

-In 2007, a customer's belongings were auctioned for non-payment while he was serving the US military in Iraq.
-After receiving negative publicity, Public Storage apologized and gave him $8,000 as compensation for his sold belongings.
+In February 2026, the company announced a corporate relocation to Frisco, Texas.

+In July 2026, the company announced the anticipated closing date for the acquisition of National Storage Affiliates (NSA) after approval by shareholders of NSA.